-- 1. 25-Percent Payment funds must be used for public roads and public schools of the county or counties in which the national forest is situated (16 USC 500 note section 102). - 2.
-Full Payment Amount funds must be used for public roads and public schools of the county in which the national forest is situated (Title I), special projects on Federal lands (Title II), or county projects (Title III) (16 USC 500 note sections 102, 202, and 302). - 3.
+- (2) Reimburse the participating county for search and rescue and other emergency services, including firefighting, that are - (A) performed on Federal land, as defined in 16 USC 7102(7), after the 45-day public comment period (See III.N.1, Special Tests and Provision Public Comment, below); and - (B) paid for by the participating county; and - (3) Develop community wildfire protection plans in coordination with the appropriate Secretary concerned (16 USC 7142). - 3.
 Quinault Special Payment funds must be used for public schools and roads of the county or counties in which the national forest is situated (Pub.
 L. No. 100-638, section 4(b)(2)). - 4.
-Arkansas Smoky Quartz Payment funds must be used for public roads and public schools in the counties in which the Ouachita National Forest is located (Pub.
+Arkansas Quartz Payment funds must be used for public roads and public schools in the counties in Arkansas in which the Ouachita National Forest is located (Pub.
 L. No. 100-446, section 323). - 5.
 Payments to Minnesota funds have no restrictions on use (16 USC 577g and g-1). - 6.
 National Grasslands Payment funds must be used for roads or schools in the county in which the land is located (7 USC 1012).